Giovanni de La Bronda

 Giovanni de La Bronda (1560–1633) was a Roman Catholic prelate who served as Bishop of Ampurias e Civita (1622–1633).

 Biography

 Giovanni de La Bronda was born in 1562.

-On 19 September 1622, he was appointed during the papacy of Pope Gregory XV as Bishop of Ampurias e Civita.
+In the papal consistory of 19 September 1622, he was appointed Bishop of Ampurias e Civita by Pope Gregory XV.

 On 13 December 1622, he was consecrated bishop by Marco Antonio Gozzadini, Cardinal-Priest of Sant'Eusebio, with Alessandro Bosco, Bishop of Gerace, and Girolamo Tantucci, Bishop of Grosseto, serving as co-consecrators.

 He served as Bishop of Ampurias e Civita until his death in 1633.